 I think I am less drawn to it than repulsed by it.
 The architecture of these high rises is a matter of aesthetics, and I appreciate that people will have different opinions about whether these towers visually contribute to, or detract from, the city.
 What I am more drawn to is the way they are emblematic of the profound wealth divides in London, and the wider world.
 They hint at a global order where multinational companies, developers and speculators are able to ignore loyalty or responsibility in any particular jurisdiction, instead moving fluidly across national boundaries to make and locate money wherever is most convenient for them.
 It came as little surprise in my research to find out how many of these developments are owned in tax havens, and how many of the developers claimed to have made financial losses on schemes which were clearly enormously profitable.

 More disturbingly, it is a system that many local and national politicians are complicit with.
 Some of the largest developers are also among the biggest political donors, and on a local level there is often an unhealthy relationship between developers and those who are elected to scrutinise them.
 In reality the bulk of oversight often falls to community groups and activists.
-A significant portion of the Metropole book (now available to pre-order from publisher Overlapse) is research into these things, looking at the financial and political strategies developers employ to push their schemes through and make maximum profit on them.
+A significant portion of the Metropole book (now available from publisher Overlapse) is research into these things, looking at the financial and political strategies developers employ to push their schemes through and make maximum profit on them.

 What do you think of the popularisation of photography?
 Has the explosion of mobile phone cameras and Instagram been good or bad for photography and photographers?